Marshall, Texas: Higher education

 More than 3,500 students annually attend colleges in the city: East Texas Baptist University, Wiley University, Texas State Technical College-Marshall, and Panola College-Marshall.

 Panola College is the assigned community college for the majority of Harrison County, Marshall included, according to the Texas Education Code.

 Wiley University is one of the oldest historically black institutions in the United States.
 It was the setting of the film The Great Debaters, which depicted Wiley College's debate team's struggle for racial equality.
 The team challenged Harvard University's debate team on the national circuit.
 In reality, Melvin B. Tolson's 1935 debate team, which included civil rights leader James Farmer, debated and defeated that year's Pi Kappa Delta Forensic Society's national champions, the University of Southern California.

 Media

 The city has one newspaper, The Marshall News Messenger, a subsidiary of the nearby Longview newspaper.
 Marshall is home to three radio stations.

 Television

 Marshall has an ABC news office.
 The city is within the reception area of broadcasters based in Shreveport, Louisiana: KTBS (ABC), KSLA (CBS), KMSS (FOX), KTAL (NBC), KPXJ (The CW), KSHV-TV (My Network TV), and KLTS (Louisiana Public Broadcasting).
-Nearby Longview is within the reception of both the Shreveport and Tyler, Texas media markets.
+Nearby Longview is within the reception of both the Shreveport and Tyler, Texas, media markets.

-The local cable company, Fidelity Communications (formerly Cobridge Communications), provides public-access television channels that show local football games produced by KMHT radio, and meetings of the city and county commissions (both live and replayed), as well as streaming audio from KMHT.
+The local cable company, Sparklight Communications (formerly Cobridge Communications), provides public-access television channels that show local football games produced by KMHT radio, and meetings of the city council and county commission (both live and replayed), as well as streaming audio from KMHT.
 Marshall is also the home of the weekly podcast "Beyond the Pine Curtain".